goutymcgoutface/public/README.md

 ### Disease history
 At time of writing, I've experienced three acute gout attacks:

-1. 2012: Following running.
+1. 2012: Following running, in the right big toe.
 2. 2106: Following _barefoot_ running.
 (There was an issue getting the [Vibrams](https://www.vibrams.co.uk/) onto my right foot, where I bent the right "ring" toe underneath the foot, effectively trapping it in the shoe, and then having to stand on it.
-Following walking on this foot awkwardly over the following days, this seemed to induce an acute gout response)
+Following walking on this foot awkwardly over the following days, this seemed to induce an acute gout response in the right big toe)
-3. 2017: Eating three meals consisting of seafood in succession:
+3. 2017: Eating three meals consisting of seafood in succession, in the left big toe, to mix things up slightly...:
     * Sushi, and two glasses of red wine -- note that I was mostly teetotal for ~6weeks prior to this point
     * Crayfish salad
     * Haddock

+During the very tail end of May-2017, considering there could be a gout response in my left thumb, but not an acute flare-up -- more of a general stiffness (e.g. articulating a fork to eat with not straightforwards, grabbing an irregular shaped object -- imagine a bag of sand -- not easy).

 ### Diagnosis & pharmacotherapy